 Level III NICU Care at Reading Hospital

 Our 30-bed Level III NICU offers the most advanced newborn care in Berks County.
-We care for critically ill infants with conditions such as:
+We care for critically ill infants with conditions such as brain injuries, congenital anomalies, drug and alcohol addiction. heart and lung disease, infection, jaundice, and prematurity.

 Level II Special Care Nursery at Phoenixville Hospital